britzl/defold-richtext/README.md

 ### richtext.length(text)
-Get the length of a text ignoring any tags except image tags which are treated as having a length of 1.
+Get the length of a text ignoring any tags except image and spine tags which are treated as having a length of 1.

 **PARAMETERS**
 * `text` (string|table) - The text to measure.
 This can either be a string or a list of words, as received by a call to `richtext.create()`.